 The priority areas of co-operation for the period 2015-2017 were the promotion of good governance and prevention of corruption and money laundering, both in line with European and other international standards.
 Activities, mostly involving the Jordanian Integrity and Anti-corruption Commission (JIACC), have been implemented within the framework of the Promotion of good governance: fight against corruption, money-laundering and the financing of terrorism project (SNAC2 Jordan), funded by the South Programme II.
 The project continues under the South Programme III and is now entitled Ensuring Sustainable Democratic Governance and Human Rights in the Southern Mediterranean (SNAC3 Jordan).

 Jordan also benefits from the Council of Europe's expertise in combating violence against women through an initiative funded by a voluntary contribution for the period 2015-2017, and through regional activities supported by the South Programme III since 2018, which transversal component is the fight against violence towards women.
-Overall, Jordan has been taking part in regional activities covering a wide range of areas of co-operation organised within the framework of the joint programme between the European Union and the Council of Europe South, the South Programme I, II and III.
+Overall, Jordan has been taking part in regional activities covering a wide range of areas of co-operation organised within the framework of the joint programme between the European Union and the Council of Europe South, the South Programme I, II, III and IV.

 Presentation activities, seminars and working groups on key Council of Europe Conventions initiated a process of understanding and familiarisation of Jordanian authorities with Council of Europe legal instruments and tools.
 Furthermore, Jordan obtained the “Partner for democracy” status on 26 January 2016, a position that allows representatives of the Jordanian Parliament to participate in the activities of the Parliamentary Assembly of the Council of Europe (PACE).